 25. An online form for making a complaint to the EFA can be found here

 D7.
 All complaints – what are the chances of success?

-Most complaints are probably not going to succeed, so don’t enter this long drawn-out process with the expectation that you’re going to win.
+Most complaints are probably not going to succeed fully, so be realistic, and don’t enter this long drawn-out process with the expectation that you’re going to win a re-hearing.